CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 When you experience property damage following severe weather, you expect your insurance carrier to pay for it.
 After all, this is why you have insurance.
 Sadly, some insurance companies will drag their feet or otherwise mishandle claims, resulting in delays and denials that can put policyholders in a very tough spot.
 If you are facing problems with a storm damage claim, Jonathan Sar and Sean Leventhal are here to listen to your story and to help you determine the most effective way to move forward.

-To schedule a free consultation at our Denver office, please call Leventhal Sar Law at 720.667.3030 today.
 We serve victims of storm damage living in Metro Denver and all surrounding Front Range and High Plains communities.

 What is Severe Weather?

 Generally speaking, severe weather in Northern Colorado includes:

 - Heavy snow/blizzards

 - Dust storms

 These storms can cause serious damage to property such as homes, businesses, and vehicles.
 When they are widespread, like many of the slow-moving storms seen during Colorado's monsoon season in late July and early August, they can result in thousands of claims being filed at the same time.
 When this happens, insurance companies may struggle to keep up with the influx, resulting in delays, mishandlings, and denials.
 Our Denver insurance claims denial attorneys are here to review your case free of charge to help you determine if you have cause to take legal action.